 - If one of the parties has been divorced, the Bishop must consent to the solemnization of the marriage.

-- Contact the church office to clear the date for the ceremony and make an appointment with the Rector.
+- Contact the parish offices to clear the date for the ceremony and make an appointment with the Rector.

 - The organist and choirmaster is responsible for all music at weddings.